FR

 Philippe-Aubert Gauthier is a sound and digital artist, musician, engineer, doctor of acoustics and professor at École des arts visuels et médiatiques de l’Université du Québec à Montréal.
 His artistic approach is based on the interaction between art, culture, science and technology, from a critical perspective.

-Tanya Saint-Pierre is a visual, sound and digital artist whose practice encompasses computer-generated images, video and installation.
+Tanya St-Pierre is a visual, sound and digital artist whose practice encompasses computer-generated images, video and installation.
 Her work, both poetic and conceptual, uses collage and sampling to explore possible relationships between visual or digital arts and narrative.

 Dazibao thanks the artists for their generous collaboration as well as its advisory committee for their support.